Against a Penal Substitute:

 That’s wrong.

-Jesus death was temporary because things being a theif is temporary.
+Jesus death was temporary because things being a thief is temporary.

 Eternal souls are forever.